Cam-4587/Zen-life-yoga-1/README.md

 2.Then in the left hand menu I went the 'code and automation' and clicked on 'pages'

-3.Afterwards on Source I went to Source and clicked on 'Deploy from branch' and then in the branch section I selected 'main' and then in select folder next to it I selected (/root) and saved it.
+3.Afterwards on I went to Source and clicked on 'Deploy from branch' and then in the branch section I selected 'main' and then in select folder next to it I selected (/root) and saved it.

-4. In the 'Code' section on the same navigation bar where settings is found I selected Deployments in the right  side in the 'about' side bar where I selected Deployments.
+4. In the 'Code' section on the same navigation bar where settings is found I selected Deployments on the right side in the 'about' side bar where I selected Deployments.

 5. The url in the deployments menu is selected to open the webpage to deploy it.